help_outline Skip to main content

 Less Info

 Before there was Uncle Julio‘s, there was Guapo‘s - and it is still serving classic Tex-Mex food in a lively atmosphere.
+But we‘ll have our own room in the back.
 Once a month we pick a restaurant and descend en masse – partly for a fun meal out, partly to sample new places (or new choices from old places!), and partly to get to know each other better.
 We start early to go easy on the restaurant and get a little extra attention before the place fills up.
 We’ll have name tags for all.
 RSVP is required to co-lead Janet Dante, the earlier the better.

 Wednesday